 It's important to remember that an Orange County Roofing Company almost never discovers leaks in the bricks themselves.
 These invariably stand the test of time.
 No, the openings generally appear in the eroding cement that holds these sturdy blocks together.

 Weather conditions are the typical cause of cement erosion.
 As the years pass, rain, wind, and other elements can grind away at the material, causing gradual deterioration.
 With enough grinding, the deteriorating material will develop tiny openings.
 Uncorrected, these will be prime entry points for rainwater.
 The results soon will become apparent inside your once-dry home.

 There’s also another culprit to be considered.
 This is the metal flashing that wraps around a chimney bottom, creating an important, impenetrable seal.
 When this metal loosens, as it can over time, an unwanted opening may result.

 The good news is, you needn’t be confused by any of this.
 A local professional easily can respond to your questions.
 Say you live in Anaheim.
 OK, just reach out to an Anaheim Roofer for the answers you need.
 The experts there will be happy to assist you.

-If you have questions about built-up roofing, Luke Roofing can help.
+If you have questions about chimney leaks, Luke Roofing can help.
 A long-established Orange County roofer, we provide prompt, reliable expertise for every residential roofing and commercial roofing need.
 No matter where you live in OC, you can count on Luke Roofing for reliable roofing solutions.